-It can be all too easy to get worried about offending your friend of family member, but if you ask in the way mentioned below, you'll come across just fine.
+It can be all too easy to get worried about offending your friend or family member, but if you ask in the way mentioned below, you'll come across just fine.
 I almost didn't want to deal with the handing down of our children's clothes to a relative in case we offended her, but now that I've heard her talk so positively about it, I'm so glad I did it.
 Here is a great way to offer.
 Similarly to the situation above for the asker, make it easy for the recipient to say no if they want to.
 At the same time, make it clear that you don't have any particular other plans for the item.
 Here is an example:

 I have some outgrown clothes from my child that are still in good condition.
 I was wondering if there was any chance you might like to have them for your child, or if you happen to know of anyone who might want them?

 This was the way I offered, and the recipient gratefully accepted.
 Most parents, especially if you mention the words "for your child" in the question will tend to see this positively, in the way you intended.
-They are very unlikely to take offence.
+They are very unlikely to take offense.
 Adding "if you happen to know of anyone who might want them" makes it unlikely for the recipient to feel offended, since it makes it seem you're asking more generally.

 If it's a relative you really don't know very well, and you are still worried about asking, then contact another relative that is closer to the recipient.
 For example, ask your Aunt Lucy if she thinks your cousin Jane might like to have clothes that your children have outgrown.
-This is the way we received a large amount of clothing from a relative we didn't know very well; an aunt got in touch with us.
+This is the way we received a large amount of clothing from a relative we didn't know very well; an aunt got in touch through my mother-in-law.
 We are still so grateful to the relative for thinking to give us those cute little clothes.
 Likewise, your friend or relative will be grateful to you for the offer, even if they don't take you up on it.

 In the unlikely situation the recipient declines your offer (either directly or through your other relative), that's OK.
 Remember, it's in no way a criticism of you personally or of your kids.
-They may have another source of hand-me-downs already, or a very limited amount of storage space for items that are not needed immediately.
+They may have another source of gently used children's clothing already, or a very limited amount of storage space for items that are not needed immediately.
 If you like, you may let them know that you understand and that the offer remains open, e.g. "I completely understand.
 If you ever change your mind or if there's something specific you want to check if I have, just let me know."

 If they say say yes, then aim to give them the clothes as soon as your reasonably can.
 That way they can plan any remaining purchases of kids clothes that they need.
 It'll save them lots if they can see which pieces they're getting from you: that's one less thing they'll have to buy.

-Kids outgrow their clothing relatively quickly, especially when they're very young, so hand-me-downs are a great way for the recipient to save money.
+Kids outgrow their clothing relatively quickly, especially when they're very young, so hand me downs are a great way for the recipient to save money.
 The giver can feel happy that her children's clothes are going to be utilized by someone she cares about.
 And both families can feel good about the environmental benefits of re-using clothing.
 Don't shy away from asking for or offering hand-me-downs.
 I've given some suggested phrasings above.